yochaigal/cairn/wip/2e/dungeon-exploration.md

 | **4** | **Exhaustion**  | The PCs must rest soon, otherwise **Fatigue** or _deprivation_ may set in. |
 | **5** |  **Sign**  | A clue, “spoor”, track, abandoned lair, scent, victim, droppings, etc is discovered. |
 | **6** |  **Encounter**  | Roll on an encounter table.
 Possibly **hostile** (see NPC [reactions](/cairn-srd/#reactions)) |

-## Light
-- Torches and other radial sources of light illuminate 40’ of dungeon, but beyond provide only a dim outlines of objects.
-- A torch burns about 6 **turns** before it fizzles out.
-Lanterns and other light sources may differ.
-- Characters without a light source suffer from _panic_ until their situation is remedied.

-## Panic
-- A character that is surrounded by enemies, enveloped by darkness, or facing a great fear experiences _panic_.
-- A **WIL** **save** is required to avoid becoming _panicked_.
-Subsequent **WIL** saves may automatically _fail_.
-- A _panicked_ character must make a **WIL** **save** to overcome their condition _as an action_ on their **turn**.
-If possible, **resting** can relieve **panic**.
-- A _panicked_ character is _always_ **surprised** and has 0 HP.
-All of their attacks are _impaired_.

-## Doors
-- Doors and entryways may be locked, stuck, moving or blocked entirely.
-Characters can try to force a door open (or wedge it shut) using available resources (spikes, glue), or through raw ability (**STR** or **DEX**).
-- The character _most at risk_ should **save** to avoid whatever danger may befall them (a trapped appendage, engraged monsters, etc).
-In some cases, the entire party may pay for their mistake!

-## Traps
-- A cautious character should be presented with any and all information that would allow them the opportunity to _avoid_ springing a trap.
-An unwitting character will trigger a trap according to the fiction, or otherwise on a 2-in-6 chance.
-- **Traps** are always detected by carefully **searching** a room.
-- Damage from traps is taken from ability scores (usually **STR** or **DEX**) and _not_ from HP.
-Armor can reduce damage, but only if applicable (e.g. a shield would not reduce damage from noxious gas).

-## Common Actions

-### Move
-- One or more characters carefully move to another room, or down a long corridor or tunnel.
-- Rushing through a dangerous area can be perilious, and actions like **Searching** and **Resting** are not possible.
-- Characters are assumed to be moving through areas in such a way that they avoid being **surprised**.
-- Characters can quickly move to any accessible location their torchlight touches (around 40ft).

-### Interact
-- A character engages with a single object or creature in an area.
-- The **Warden** should present obvious information about the area, traps, and puzzles freely and at no cost.
-- **Interacting** is presented as a series of decisions by the character.
-That includes _uncovering_ the trap, as well as attempting to disarm it.

-### Rest
-- **Resting** takes one **turn**, restores all HP, and can relieve conditions like _deprivation_ and _panic_.
-- A light source and *safe location* are required to **rest**.
-Present or oncoming danger make **rest** impossible.

-### Search
-- A character _safely_ performs an _exhaustive_ search in _one_ area of the room that reveals any hidden treasure, traps, secret doors, etc. Larger rooms may take a few **turns** properly search.
-- A character can focus carefully (listening, smelling, etc) to the sounds of denizens and other hazards in the dungeon, usually through nearby doors and walls.
-Generally they have a 1-in-6 chance of detecting subtle sounds and smells.

 ## Example
 A party of 3 player characters (**Leib**, **Konstin**, and **Gar**) have entered the first level of the forest ruins of **Ein Eyton**, once the home of the death-cult **Lunheuzo**.
 Each character has a torch, but only **Leib** has one lit.
 There are no light sources here beyond the Moon in the night sky.